luminolabs/scheduler-zen/README.md

 # Pipeline Zen Jobs Scheduler

 Pipeline Zen Jobs Scheduler is a system designed to manage and scale compute resources for job processing across multiple clusters and regions in Google Cloud Platform (GCP).

+Project Purpose
+The Pipeline Zen Jobs Scheduler is designed to optimize the allocation and utilization of GPU resources across multiple cloud regions.
+In environments where GPU availability in a single region can be limited or unpredictable, this system enables efficient sourcing of GPUs from various geographical locations.
+By leveraging a multi-region approach, the scheduler significantly reduces wait times for GPU resources, ensuring that computational jobs can start promptly.
+Additionally, the system implements automatic scaling of Managed Instance Groups (MIGs), dynamically adjusting the number of GPU instances up or down based on workload demands.
+This intelligent scaling mechanism optimizes resource usage and cost-efficiency, providing the right amount of computational power when and where it's needed most.
+The Pipeline Zen Jobs Scheduler thus offers a robust solution for organizations requiring flexible, responsive, and efficient management of GPU resources for their computational workloads.

 ## System Architecture